RhetTbull/osxphotos/README.md

                                   set.
 For example, photos which had
                                   previously been exported and were
                                   subsequently deleted in Photos.
+  --load-config <config file path>
+                                  Load options from file as written with --save-config.
+This allows you to save a complex export command to file for later reuse.
+For example: 'osxphotos export <lots
+                                  of options here> --save-config
+                                  osxphotos.toml' then  'osxphotos export
+                                  /path/to/export --load-config
+                                  osxphotos.toml'.
+If any other command line
+                                  options are used in conjunction with --load- config, they will override the corresponding
+                                  values in the config file.
+  --save-config <config file path>
+                                  Save options to file for use with --load- config.
+File format is TOML.
   -h, --help                      Show this message and exit.

 ** Export **